Aquanty/rtd-hgs/docs/source/index.rst

 to faces, and any node common to two such faces requires a contribution from each face

 Input instructions !
-Input instructions !
 Specified mass flux !

 --------------

-|

 #. **npanel** Number of panels in the time-variable mass flux function.